Siino-Z/CPT-Crime-Info-hub/README.md

 ## Overview

 **CPT-Crime-Info-hub** is an advanced crime intelligence dashboard for Cape Town, South Africa.
-It provides real-time analytics, predictive insights, and interactive visualizations to help communities, analysts, and authorities make informed decisions about safety and crime trends.
+It provides real-time analytics and interactive visualizations to help communities and indivisuals make informed decisions about safety and crime trends.

 ## Features